manojown/micro-services-with-node/README.md

 # micro-services-with-node

-## postman collection link (all routes details you can find here
+## postman collection link (all routes details you can find it here)
   https://www.getpostman.com/collections/96d0533f2248fffaab51

 ## for Deploying